-

 H372: Home-Based Business Fairness Act.
 Latest Version

-AN ACT providing that cities shall not prohibit certain home‑based businesses within their jurisdictional limits.
+AN ACT TO providE that cities shall not prohibit certain home‑based businesses within their jurisdictional limits.

 The General Assembly of North Carolina enacts: